uri-library-data-services/iassist-preview/content/blog/iassist-fellows-2014.md

-national infrastructure is aligned both with European and International best practice along with practice and policy already in place in a diverse field of Irish cultural, educational and social scientific organisations.\"
+national infrastructure is aligned both with European and International best practice along with practice and policy already in place in a diverse field of Irish cultural, educational and social scientific organisations."

 ***Winny Nekesa, Senior Library and Documentation Officer at the Public Procurement and Disposal of Assets Authority.
 Kampala, Uganda.***

- \"Winny Nekesa Akullo obtained a Bachelors degree in Library and Information Science in 2003, Postgraduate Diploma in Demography in 2014 from Makerere University and finalized her thesis for the  Masters Degree in Information Science.
+ "Winny Nekesa Akullo obtained a Bachelors degree in Library and Information Science in 2003, Postgraduate Diploma in Demography in 2014 from Makerere University and finalized her thesis for the  Masters Degree in Information Science.
 Before joining the Public Procurement and